vnic03/Asteroids/README.md

 ### Note

-This is my first C++ project, aimed at learning the language.
-I built it from scratch.
+This is my first C++ project, built from scratch and aimed at learning the language.
 Thanks for playing^^